colonyos/pollenator/README.md

 user's local filesystem to remote Executors, offering the convenience of a local development environment while harnessing powerful supercomputers and cloud platforms.

-*  With **Pollinator**, users are no longer required to have in-depth knowledge of Slurm or Kubernetes systems, speeding up developing and making powerful HPC system available to more people.
+*  With **Pollinator**, users are no longer required to have in-depth knowledge of Slurm or Kubernetes systems, speeding up development and making powerful HPC systems available to more people.

 ## How does it work?
 Pollinator assumes the existance of the directories in the table below.